FOSSforlife/music-production-guide/README.md

 - [AFreeStudio.com](https://AFreeStudio.com)
 - [Unlock THOUSANDS of Free Plugins in Reaper](https://youtu.be/2W8gbpfxwiM)
 - [Bedroom Producers Blog: Free VST Plugins](https://bedroomproducersblog.com/free-vst-plugins/)

+## Tools
+- [Tap BPM](https://www.all8.com/tools/bpm.htm) (can detect BPM by tapping the keyboard)
+  - You can do this in most DAWs as well, but I like using this tool because you can use it without affecting your project BPM

 ## YouTube channels
 - [The REAPER Blog](https://www.youtube.com/user/audiogeekzine/videos)